aragon/sdk/README.md

 ### 2. Install the Aragon OSx SDK

-Install the SDK and the ethers with. _**Note**_ Aragon SDK uses ethers version5.
+Install the SDK and the ethers package. _**Note**_ Aragon SDK uses ethers version5.
 Although version 6 may work, we suggest using the same version5 for compatibility

 ```sh